TensorPool provides high performance persistent storage that can be attached to your clusters.

 Best Practices

-- Shared Data: Attach the same storage volume to multiple clusters to share datasets
+- Shared data: Attach the same storage volume to multiple clusters to share data

-- Choose the Right Type: Use fast storage for multi-node distributed training workloads; use flex for cost-effective persistent storage
+- Choose the right storage type: Use shared storage for multi-node distributed training workloads; use object storage for cost-effective persistent storage

 Next Steps